Islamic Azad University, Mashhad Branch: Library

-Membership in the magazines and electronic database

-In order for the students to access the newest and the most updated essays and information of the world, the faculty has managed to get the membership of some magazines and electronic databases so that the students can connect to these sites through the internet and search and receive the essays freely.
+In order for students to access the newest information of the world, the faculty has managed to get the membership of some magazines and electronic databases.

 Amphitheater and Auditorium

-The faculty has two spaces with about 400 square meters area and also with a totally 350 persons capacity for holding different ceremonies and conferences.
-These halls are most used, in different ways, for performing these defence and students projects, holding miscellaneous classes and educational workshops and also in order to hold gatherings and conferences.
+The faculty has two spaces with about 400 square meters of area and also with a totally 350 persons capacity for holding different ceremonies and conferences.

 Mechanized system

 The students of Technical and Engineering faculty conduct all their affairs related to educational and financial and other student issue areas such as course selection, omission and addition, education engagement deposition and grades receiving and report card through the internet.
-Performing financial affairs and food reservations is done through the internet and in a mechanized manner.
-In this regard, in the course selection time and also in omission and addition time, the place is being used by the students freely.

 Cafeteria and self-service

-Among other welfare facilities in the Technical and Engineering Faculty are cafeteria and self-service halls for use of all students.
-On the north side of the faculty, appropriate space on three floors, in an area of more than 3000 square meters, is allocated as the faculty cafeteria and self-service.
+Among other welfare facilities in the Technical and Engineering Faculty are cafeteria and self-service halls.

 Communication services

 For the students' comfort, several buses are devoted, in the student high traffic routes of the students throughout Mashhad, to transfer the students to the faculty and vice versa.
-The services during the week (except holidays) and during the term commute almost every hour in these routes.
-Students' reception of these services is noticeable.